Headless mode

 - Security isolation — keep agent CLIs, repository credentials, shell commands, and generated changes inside a dedicated VM instead of your personal machine.

-- Uptime — let long-running agents, tests, terminals, and workflows continue when your laptop sleeps, disconnects, or moves networks.
+- Uptime — let long-running agents, tests, terminals, and automations continue when your laptop sleeps, disconnects, or moves networks.

 - Centralized setup — install agent CLIs, MCP servers, SDKs, language toolchains, and project dependencies once on a stable host.